privacy-scaling-explorations/zkevm-specs/specs/mpt-proof.md

 One can observe that in position 3: `s_advices = c_advices`,
 while in position 11: `s_advices != c_advices`.

-That is because this is due to the modification at `key1` from `val1` to `val2`, the nibble 11 corresponds to `key1`.
+That is because the nibble 11 corresponds to `key1` where the storage modification occured.
+The branch at position 3 is not affected by this storage modification.

 We need `s_advices/c_advices` for two things:

-- to compute the overall branch RLC (to be able to check the hash of a branch to be in a parent)
+- To compute the overall branch RLC (to be able to check the hash of a branch RLP to be in a parent) - in this case, `s_advices/c_advices` is a substream of RLP stream, we need to compare hash of the whole RLP stream to be in a parent
-- to check whether `s_advices/c_advices` (at `is_modified` position)
+- To check whether `s_advices/c_advices` (at `is_modified` position)
-  present the hash of the next element in a proof
+  present the hash of the next element in a proof - in this case, `s_advices/c_advices` presents hash that is to be compared to be the hash of the underlying element.

-Branch in parent:
+Checking branch hash in a parent:

 <p align="center">
   <img src="./img/branch_in_parent.png?raw=true" width="50%">
 </p>

-Extension node in parent:
+Checking extension node hash in a parent:

 <p align="center">
   <img src="./img/extension_in_parent.png?raw=true" width="50%">